Dragonwagon18/U-Net/README.md

 I've implemented a ResNet-style merging of the decoder and encoder activations by adding these activations.
 This was easy to code up, but it may not make sense theoretically and has not been tested.

-## Pixel-wise loss for semantic segmentation
-I had some trouble getting the pixel-wise loss working correctly for a semantic segmentation task.
-Here's how I got it working in the end.